pjambet/blog/content/posts/ruby-symbol-to-proc-the-short-version.md

 As of recently I used to use the terms "arguments" and "parameters" interchangeably, and I was wrong.

-Parameters are the variables that you can use from withing a function/method/block, in the following example, `a` and `b` are parameters:
+Parameters are the variables that you can use from within a function/method/block, in the following example, `a` and `b` are parameters:

 ``` ruby
 def a_method(a, b)